 However, it wouldn’t be all play and no work forever.
 “Two years later,” says Maessen, “we started helping out in the restaurant; clearing the tables, doing the dishes and stuff.
 When I was a little older, I worked in reception and did entertainment.
 Many times I played the part of the witch character Toos Toverhoed!”

-Though they were never forced to pursue a career in the industry, this introduction was enough to convince Maessen and her sister that they would dedicate their working life to a business that had so lit up their childhood.
+Though they were never forced to pursue a career in the industry, this introduction was enough to convince Tessa and Ankie that they would dedicate their working life to a business that had so lit up their childhood.
 Both now work at the park full time, together with Jean Gelissen’s son and daughter, Jean Jr and Janou.

 “My mother always said to my sister and I that we should do a job which we are happy with.
 We must enjoy what we do.
 In 2007, when I went to high school, I combined my studies with working in Toverland.
 So four days a week I was here, one day a week I went to school.
 I started in the marketing department, then I did entertainments for a long time, and now I’m back in the marketing department doing the communications.”